-The second trial against Dean began on December 17, 1968, and this time he was found guilty.
+The second trial against Dean began on December 17, 1968, and this time he was found guilty [image].
 On January 2, 1969, Dean was sentenced to six months in prison. [mugshot] He was transferred several times during his sentence and has served in Folsom Prison and San Quentin, among others.
-After the Tate/LaBianca murders, Dean was questioned by the police.
-Dean, who was still in prison for selling LSD, said he knew nothing about the murders.
+After the Tate/LaBianca murders, the police questioned Dean.
+Dean, who was still in jail for selling LSD, said he knew nothing about the murders.
 On March 23, 1971, Dean was paroled.

-After his release in 1971, Dean met a woman, Marilyn Shelly Nicokiris, and the two got married.
-After the marriage Dean contacted members of the Manson family and tried to reunite the Manson family, without success.
-Dean and Marilyn had several children together.
+After his release in 1971, Dean met a woman, Marilyn Shelly Nicokiris [image], and the two got married.
+Fun fact: Marilyn was the same age as Dean's daughter, Ruth Ann Moorehouse, when Dean and Marilyn got married.
+After the marriage, Dean contacted members of the Manson tribe and tried to reunite the Manson Family, without success.

 Sexually Abusive Behavior

-Dean has been accused of sexually abusive behavior with children several times in his life, including by his own children.
+Dean has been accused of sexually abusive behavior with children several times in his life.
 In 1991, he was convicted of lewd and lascivious acts on a child under 14, and was sentenced to eight years in prison.
-He was given parole after serving 52 months of his sentence and was released on September 2, 1995.
+Dean was paroled after serving 52 months of his sentence and was released on September 2, 1995.

 Later Life and Death

-Within two years, Dean violated his parole and his parole was revoked.
+Within two years, Dean violated his parole, and his parole was revoked.
 He returned to prison on May 29, 1997.
 Dean was released again on May 22, 1998, but continued to be under supervision for another year.
-In 1999, Dean, who was living in Redding, California, was interviewed by Tom O’Neill for his book about the Manson family called Chaos.
+In 1999, Tom O’Neill interviewed Dean, who was living in Redding, California, for his book about the Manson Family called 'Chaos'.

 Related: Ruth Ann Moorehouse